MarchesaLore/tapedeck-app/README.md

 Live url: <a href="https://endearing-kitsune-f81089.netlify.app/">Tapedeck App</a>

 # Application Tapedeck app
 The Tapedeck application provides a user-friendly interface for exploring and filtering a collection of audio cassettes.
+I used a Retro design, inspiring myself to an analog tapedeck for the filtering and a cassette rack for the results.

 The main components of the app are:

 ## 1 Filter Section